-So the other day I was awoken out of my bed at the Hyatt Place Atlanta Airport by a hotel fire alarm at 3:30 in the morning.
+So let me tell you a story about a time a few years ago when I was awoken out of my bed at the Hyatt Place Atlanta Airport by a hotel fire alarm at 3:30 in the morning.
 In case you were wondering, that’s the Hyatt Place Atlanta Airport NORTH (because of course there are TWO Hyatt Places at the Atlanta Airport, but I digress…).
 So it took me awhile to figure out what was going on (my first thought was that it was the alarm clock, though usually I remember to check that it’s turned off) but then I figured out it was the fire alarm, going loud and strong!

 Lessons learned from my hotel fire alarm procedures